rnietoe/Training/docs/AWS/03-Network.md

 ipconfig /flushdns # to remove saved ip from cache from the client side
 ```

 !!!danger "With Route 53, there is a default limit of **50** domain names.
-However, this limit can be increased by contacting AWS suppor"
+However, this limit can be increased by contacting AWS support"

 ## API Gateway